 - a long-term care nursing unit, - a geriatric or pre-convalescent ward, - an extended care facility for convalescence or rehabilitation which doesn't meet our definition of hospital on page 4 - a drug, alcohol, or other addiction / substance abuse rehab unit

-Stays in hospital located outside the the countries listed under 'Hospital' on Page 4 are not covered by your policy.
+Stays in hospital located outside the UK are not covered by your policy.

 The general exclusions apply.
-Please see "What your policy doesn't cover" starting at Page 18.
+Please see "What your policy doesn't cover" starting at Page 20.

 Accidental Death